tbalthazar/dotfiles/README.md

 ## Manage dotfiles

-Update and install dotfiles managed by rcm:
+Update and install dotfiles managed by rcm (from dotfiles to home):

 ```
 $ rcup -v
 ```

-Add an existing dotfiles that's not yet managed by rcm:
+Add an existing dotfiles that's not yet managed by rcm (from home to dotfiles):

 ```
 $ mkrc -t linux-desktop ~/.config/vlc/vlcrc